 Ounasvaara Nature Trails

-The Ounasvaara nature trails and winter walking path are located just 2 kilometers away from the city center.
-The path markings have been renewed and they are easy to follow.
-I love to go for walks here especially when I’m not planning on spending more than 3 hours outdoors.
+The Winter Walking Trail path markings have been renewed, and they are easy to follow.
+This is a great choice when you’re not planning on spending more than 3 hours outdoors.

 If you choose to walk the whole nature trail, remember to take sausages along.
 There are two lean-to’s and viewtowers along the way.
 If you dont want to carry food or drinks with you, stop by the Sky Hotel Ounasvaara, and enjoy a hot chocolate after your walk.

 The Arctic Circle Hiking Area

 The Vaattunki-Vikajärvi area is the official recreational outdoor area of the city of Rovaniemi.
 Officially it’s called Napapiirin retkeilyalue / Arctic Circle Hiking Area.
 The hiking area is located 25 kilometers towards Ivalo from the city center.
 The routes are easy and well marked with campfire sites and information signs along the path.
 The area is so frequently visited that depending on the snow conditions, at least some routes are accessible in wintertime without snow shoes.

 The trails are very well marked.
 Depending on which route you choose, you can make have an easy stroll in the woods or choose to get some proper exercise in the snowy forest.

 For a very easy walk in the woods, you can do the 1,5 km long Könkäänsaaren esteetön luontopolku.
 This is a ring route, and along the trail you can admire the Raudanjoki river and make a campfire by one of the lean-to’s that are free to use.
 The trail starts from the main parking lot of the Hiking area and the markings are easy to follow.